DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

 ### 📘Javascript on the server Side

+* Node is not a language.
+Its a Server Environment but Code syntax of javascript and Node is same (but it is not exactly same).

-* Build fast, highly scalable network applications (back-end).
+* Build fast, highly scalable network applications (back-end) like create api, database connections but javascript not.

-* Node.js can access file system.
+* Node.js can access file system but javascript not.

+* Node can connect with Database but javascript not.

 * Better networking capabilities.

+* Node.js use chrome's V8 engine to execute code.

+* Node.js mostly used for api and its is super fast, so we can connect the same database with web App, Mobile App.
+Node is super-fast for api's

 ![Image](./images/why-and-when-to-use-node-js.png)

-### 📘Global variables
+### 📘Global variables, Global modules and Non Global Modules

 * Open terminal and type **node** then hit enter